The Cortex XDR™ agent protects Linux servers by preventing

 consume any additional licenses.

 The protection capabilities and features that the Cortex XDR

 agent for Linux enables depend, in part, on your security policy

-capabilities such as Behavioral Threat Protection, ELF file analysis,
+such as Behavioral Threat Protection, ELF file analysis, and endpoint

-and endpoint data collection and sharing for EDR all require a supported
+data collection and sharing for EDR all require a supported kernel version.

-these additional protection capabilities, the agent will operate
+protection capabilities, the agent will operate in asynchronous

 Continuous event monitoring required